benwhalley/just-enough-r/docs/predictions-and-margins.md

-## With continuous covariates
+## Predictions with continuous covariates {-}

 - Run 2 x Continuous Anova
-- Predict at different levels of
+- Predict at different levels of X